jinghua000/my-async-store/docs/API_DOCUMENTATION.md

 ```
 <a name="wait"></a>

-## wait ⇒ <code>Promise.&lt;Map&gt;</code>
+## wait ⇒ <code>Promise.&lt;void&gt;</code>
-Check the supplied signs are all been set,when succeed, return a `Promise`,it will resolve the [storeMap](#storeMap)where can get the message you have ever set.
+Check the supplied signs are all been set,when succeed, return a `Promise`, resolve `undefined`.
 And first set signs, then call this method will also work.

 | Param | Type |